Billboard

 Chicago Seniors Connected Brochure

-The Department of Family and Support Services (DFSS) provides programs and support to older adults aged 60 and older to keep them healthy, active and engaged.
-Please share the attached winter edition of the “Chicago Seniors Connected” program brochure with your constituents so they can learn about virtual and in-person senior program offerings.
+The Chicago Department of Family and Support Services Senior Services Division provides social services and support programs to adults 60 years of age and older.
+We serve a diverse population of older adults including those who are vulnerable, homebound, active, and fit.
+Please share the attached Summer Edition of the Chicago Seniors Connected program brochure with your constituents so they can learn about our virtual and in-person programs, senior resources, and upcoming special events.

-Some of the key events featured in the brochure include:
+Key highlights featured in the brochure include:

 Senior Citizen Sewer Service Charge Exemption & Rebate